magento/devdocs/guides/v2.3/install-gde/system-requirements-tech.md

 ### Required system dependencies

-Magento uses system tools for some of its operations.
-These applications should be installed:
+Magento requires the following system tools for some of its operations:

 * [bash][]
 * [gzip][]